peiranqiu/Software-Engineering-Management/README.md

 Collaborators: @daniehao @yinrouni @qjgong @peiranqiu

-A messaging application built with tomcat, used several software development mangement tools to manage the development process.
+A messaging application built with tomcat, used several software development management tools to manage the development process.

 Techniques Used: